 It rained lightly as I angled upward along a trail through the Sichuan Province hills.
-Beyond the bamboo forested slopes lay great mountain ranges like the Qionglai Shan that rise up to Tibet.
+Beyond the bamboo forested slopes lay great mountain ranges like the Qionglai Shan that rise up to Tibet, China.
 This region, the home territory of the Giant Panda, has inspired imaginations for centuries — and continues to.

 The young Chinese artist Tong Fang had this area in mind when she designed the beautiful new 2019 Panda coins.
 Minted in gold and silver, these are the first Panda coin designs that highlight the alpine part of the panda's heritage.
 Ms. Tong explains that in March of 1869, it was from here that the Western world first learned of the panda's existence.
 Until then, hidden by forests, mountains and mists, outsiders knew nothing of it.

 “The far mountains in the coin design are not specific mountains.
 The natural range of pandas is all through the mountains of Sichuan Province.
 In this environment its traces are elusive.
 During the creation of the 2019 version of the Panda coin, I studied how, 150 years ago in Baoxing County, a French missionary found the first evidence of the giant panda, an extraordinary new species.”